-The credit ratings assigned to the Senior B Debentures are an assessment of the Company's ability to pay its obligations.
-DBRS Limited has assigned a rating of A (low), with a Stable trend, to the Series B Debentures.
+The credit ratings assigned to the Company's securities are an assessment of the Company's ability to pay its obligations.
+DBRS has assigned a rating of "BBB" with a "Stable" trend to the Series A Unsecured Debentures, and a rating of "A (low)" with a "Stable" trend to the Series B Secured Debentures.
 Real or anticipated changes in the Company's credit ratings may affect its ability to refinance on favourable terms.